African American History in Georgia

 Georgia is home to African-American heroes, legends and legacies

 Center for Civil and Human Rights in Atlanta

 Stretching back for centuries, African American heritage has shaped life in Georgia.
 From the Gullah-Geechee culture near Sapelo Island, to the civil rights movement, Georgia has deep, historic African American roots.

 Paying homage to the strengths, struggles, and steps forward made by African Americans in the Peach State are numerous museums, memorial sites and historical centers.
 These honored historical hubs educate and inspire visitors of all backgrounds.

 In Metro Atlanta:

-- King Center, as well as the Martin Luther King Jr. National Historic Site, must be included on any cultural tour.
+- King Center, as well as the Martin Luther King Jr. National Historical Park, must be included on any cultural tour.

 - The APEX Museum offers a sweeping view of the African-American journey through permanent and traveling exhibits ranging from cultural traits to the legend of Sweet Auburn Avenue.

-- Set to open June 23, 2014, the Center for Civil and Human Rights is poised to be a top city attraction, spreading a modern global message about equal rights for all humans.
+- The Center for Civil and Human Rights is a top city attraction, spreading a modern global message about equal rights for all humans.